JohnTelford/rstblog/source/av.rst

 Traffic Safety and Security

-   Optimists claim that, because human error contributes to 90% of crashes, autonomous vehicles will reduce crash rates and insurance costs by 90%, but this overlooks additional risks these technologies can introduce
+   "Optimists claim that, because human error contributes to 90% of crashes, autonomous vehicles will reduce crash rates and insurance costs by 90%, but this overlooks additional risks these technologies can introduce

    - Hardware and software failures.
 Complex electronic systems often fail due to false sensors, distorted signals and software errors.
 Self-driving vehicles will certainly have failures that contribute to crashes, although their frequency is difficult to predict.